Nxve/AutoMudaeExt/README.md

 You can expect it to be available for use after the completion of the below roadmap, _not including secondary plans_:

 #### Roadmap to get it working:
+- Import/Export config
+    - Maybe only lists
 - Notifications
     - Some of the events should trigger sound notifications
-- Guild Config:
-    - Option to get from `/server settings`
 - Advise about it's requirements:
     - Maybe after installation, in a "guide" page
     - Requirements: